xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 export default App;
 ```

-**Note:** I've negleted to show a few updates you'll need to do to other files, but they should be pretty evident (for example updating imports in each of the apps `index.js` files).
+**Note:** I've negleted to show a few updates you'll need to make in other files, but they should be pretty evident (for example updating imports in each of the apps `index.js` files).

-This setup will allow to centralize configuration of things that need to go on every sub app, while also allowing us to override or add local configuration to a specific app.
+This setup will allow you to centralize configuration of code that needs to go on every sub app, while also allowing us to override or add local configuration to a specific app.
 You can even pass props to `AppTemplate` if you want, to make this approach even more versatile.
 Right now all our `app.js` files are equal, but as apps grow, they'll start changing and becoming more complex.

 If you try to start the project now, it will most certainly crash.
 That's because we haven't told Webpack we want it to process multiple entrypoints!

 ### Webpack Configuration

 Take a look at webpack's main configuration file, located in `config/webpack.config.js`.
 If you don't have experience with Webpack there's a lot to take in (a **lot**), but let's focus on what's important.
 Take a look at the `entry` key on line 127.
 To Webpack, entry points are a way of specifying the different bundles you want to create.
 Each entry point will be processed individually.
-So, what we want to do is specify three entry points, one for each of our sub apps.
-Create React App centralizes path configuration in a single `paths.js` file.
+Therefore, what we want to do is specify three entry points, one for each of our sub apps. `Create React App` centralizes path configuration in a single `paths.js` file.
 We must edit this file to add information of all our apps.
 Add this code somewhere on the paths file:

 #### Path Configuration